‘Little Women: LA’ Star Christy McGinity Gibel Headed For Split [Rumor]

 — Carolina Blanco (@Nnablanko) March 8, 2017

 Christy recently opened up and shared that she had a stroke she never told anyone about.
 Now a source is sharing that her marriage is falling apart.
 The source said, “Their marriage is very much in limbo.
 Her friends are very worried.”
 They got married back in 2014.
-The source shared that the reason that Christy and Todd may be getting a split is partially his health.
+The source shared that the reason that Christy and Todd may be getting a split is partially because of his health.
 Todd can’t really move around a lot anymore, and she does want him to get healthy.

 This all comes out after Christy McGinity Gibel had a stroke after she had surgery at the end of last year.
 Things aren’t easy on her right now.
 Christy shared saying, “Every day is an uphill battle to do things in my life that I took for granted, like speaking.
 How can I take care of my family?
 I am still the mama bear of the house, and expected to run it — sick or not.
 Am I ever going to be ‘Christy’ again?
 The constant setbacks really played with my mind.
 They still do.”
 Things would be a lot harder on her if she is back to being a single mom.
-The doctor actually said that her surgery she had was the first disc replacement on a little person that he knew of ever happening.
+The doctor actually said that the surgery she had was the first disc replacement on a little person that he knew of ever happening.

 ‘LW: LA’ Star Christy McGinity Gibel Opens Up About Having a Stroke https://t.co/3TA4KjBz3c pic.twitter.com/yco6dQMyRy